CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is Github?

-A place for version control and collabration.
+A place for version control and collaboration.
 It lets us work together on a project from anywhere

 ## Question 15